mithunkumarc/learning_java/corejava/datatypes/ReadMe.md

 Java has no sizeof operator to find the size of primitive data types.
-So use Wrapper class Constants SIZE(in bits so divide by 8) OR BYTES
+So use Wrapper class Constants SIZE(in bits so divide by 8) OR BYTES Note : Boolean has not constants SIZE OR BYTES.(its size is 1bit)

         <WrapperClassName.SIZE>/8
         Character.SIZE/8